 The United Auto Workers President resigned in November 2019 over corruption allegations; a federal corruption probe is currently being conducted at the UAW-Chrysler National Training Center.
 This probe led to ten union and three Fiat-Chrysler executives being charged; General Motors filed a racketeering lawsuit accusing Fiat of bribing union officials with $1.5 million to land more favorable contract terms for the UAW, and on the list goes.
 The issue at the heart of all these actions is the culture of the UAW, especially at the top.
 Culture matters.

 Many union organizing campaigns happen quickly today.
 It seems like you get wind of the fact your employees are planning to organize, and suddenly there is an employee union election.
 The reality is that the best way to stop a union organizing campaign is to prevent it.
-This is done by developing positive workplace culture and a high level of employee engagement.
+This is done by developing a positive workplace culture and a high level of employee engagement.

 In other words, staying union-free is not a one-off effort.
 It is an ongoing effort, requiring leadership diligence and adherence to best practices in employee engagement.
-But if you are unable to stop an organizing campaign, you can work to win the election.
+But if you are unable to stop a union organizing campaign, you can work to win the election.
 If your employees choose to vote for the union, it’s time to roll up the sleeves and address all the reasons the employees believed unionizing was in their best interest.
 You may need to:

 - Revise HR policies